gosquared/seif/README.md

 # Seif

-Exposes info about web services and the customers that they belong to.

-I wanted to keep track of all my clients and the websites which I host for them, expose these details to Chef and hook it all up to my billing system (FreeAgent).
+I wanted to keep track of all my web hosting customers and the websites which I host for them.
+Exposing these details to Chef via an API and hook it all up to my billing system (FreeAgent).
+There is room for integration with a payment gateway such as GoCardless.

 Self-contained, leveraging SQLite for storage.
-Accessible via a RESTful api.
+Accessible via a RESTful API.

 ## Installation